San Diego Addiction Treatment Center

 Detox from Meth

+Our meth rehab at Healthy Life Recovery includes detox in order to rid the body’s system of the dangerous drug.
 Most methamphetamine users will be familiar with the experience of the crash that follows a meth binge.
 This is the first stage of the detox process and usually lasts just a couple of days.
 However, this is only the first stage of withdrawal symptoms.

-The symptoms of withdrawal from methamphetamines is usually longer than the withdrawal from other drugs.
+The symptoms of withdrawal from methamphetamines are usually longer than the withdrawal from other drugs.
 Most symptoms will fall off after about three weeks, but some can continue for over a month.
 The worst symptoms begin about 3 days after the last usage and can include depression, anxiety and severe fatigue.
 During the entirety of the detox process, the person who is attempting to quit meth will have intense cravings for the drug.
 Because a person will likely desire or attempt to use meth in an attempt to soothe their symptoms, a professionally- monitored medical detox is always recommended.

 for Meth Addiction